For Your Daily Dose of the Tropics

-Lafayette Blue Spring State Park
+Lafayette Blue Springs State Park

 The head spring at Lafayette Blue Spring State Park